rycus86/githooks/README.md

 - `update`
 - `post-receive`
 - `post-update`
+- `reference-transaction`
 - `push-to-checkout`
 - `pre-auto-gc`
 - `post-rewrite`
 - `sendemail-validate`
+- `post-index-change`

+The `fsmonitor-watchman` hook is currently not supported.
+If you have a use-case for it and want to use it with this tool, please open an issue.

 ## Git Large File Storage support